EugenMayer/chef-shorewall_ng/README.md

 Description
 -----------

-This cookbook enables you to configure a shorewall4 and shorewall5 on a debian/ubunto based os a transparent, easy and encapsulated way
+This cookbook enables you to configure a shorewall5 on a debian/ubunto based os a transparent, easy and encapsulated way

 [Shorewall](http://shorewall.net/) is a rather comprehensive and easy-to-use abstraction layer on top of iptables.